 Writing governance and policy from a demographic and values standpoint and ensuring messaging engages the audiences you are speaking to.
 Many times we write the same message in three or four different ways, to deliver maximum impact and minimum change resistance- The art of persuasion and influence starts with knowing your audience, and through 2020 and 2021 consider how your internal workforce demographics will shift.

 The Final Word

 The hardest part of the change, which goes against the way human brains work, is not using the thinking skills and hard-earned truths that got you to the successful place you are today.
 What your business ‘did’ to be successful across all functions may need to change.
 Revenue is still king, but how you go after that revenue and where it comes from could change.
 Risk is still there, but what you prioritize to hedge against and how you strategically consider your defensive positions should change fast.

 Here are 3 practical things to consider enacting today to prepare your company for survival and even growth during the economic recovery.
 Keep your employees cyber safe, productive, and happy- you have a better chance of staying in business.

 3 Things to Do Now

-In a buyers market of talent, will you be able to source new team members virtually, rather than require the in-office presence?
+In a buyers market of talent, will you be able to source new team members virtually, rather than require an in-office presence?
 If your company has the digital capability to do so, using contract and remote work can keep operations running for less operational capital, as long as security and access are properly considered as a first step.

 Review policies and your 3rd party supplier agreements to make sure your business is future-proofed for accelerated digital transformation and security needs.
-They don’t need to be complex, but putting the rules of the road clearly for employees and having alignment with your service providers is a key step of maturity towards digital, remote, virtual success.
+They don’t need to be complex, but putting the rules of the road clearly for employees and having alignment with your service providers is a key step of maturity toward digital, remote, and virtual success.